Human Cognitive Neuropsychology MSc

 - What is your experience with writing empirical research reports (including any that have been published)?

-A good personal statement can make a big difference to the admissions process as it may be the only opportunity to explain why you are an ideal candidate for the programme.
+A strong personal statement can make a big difference to the admissions process as it may be the only opportunity to explain why you are an ideal candidate for the programme.

 You will be asked to add contact details for your referees.
 We will email them with information on how to upload their reference directly to your online application.
 Alternatively, they can email their comments to: